SuperRonJon/JavaAsciiGenerator/README.md

 - unzip contents (jar and .bat/.sh file, .bat is for windows) to your home bin folder, `~/bin`, create one if needed. (`C:\Users\<your-user-name>\bin`)
 - add that bin folder (`C:\Users\<your-user-name>\bin`) to your PATH.
 (On windows search->Edit environment variables for your account->User variables -> Path -> Edit... -> New -> `%USERPROFILE%\bin\`)
+- On linux you can just put the .sh and .jar files in `/usr/local/bin/` or some other location on your PATH and remove the .sh (`sudo mv ./path/to/ascii-generator.sh /usr/local/bin/ascii-generator`) and make it executable (`sudo chmod +x /usr/local/bin/ascii-generator`)
 - Now restart terminal and command should run with `ascii-generator -is 0.2 /path/to/image.png` from anywhere in the terminal.